Menu

 Memtable.put(key, pointer)

-Commit point — key becomes readable here
+Key inserted into Lock-Free SkipList.
+Commit point — key becomes visible to reads here

 Visibility commit →